MarkDBlackwell/temperament-math/README.md

 * The B-major chord (5 sharps) in E minor (1 sharp).

 Also unlike Young's,
-the major third CE is perfectly just.
+here the major third CE is perfectly just.
 He only came fairly close.

 ## Notes on the program